 is thinking about other projects now.
 There are also many other ideas that wait for somebody to turn them into the stock footage and stock images.

 In life sometimes you have two options:

-- Hope that the rain from above will bring a solution (while you complain about the world sitting on your sofa).
+- Hope that the something you don’t know brings a solution (while you’re complaining about the world sitting on your sofa).

 Make your choice.
-I made mine many years ago.
+I made my many years ago.